AUSTRALIAN DEFENCE FORCE ENGLISH LANGUAGE PROFILING SYSTEM

 ADFELPS Test Results

-Note: An ADFELPS test result remains valid for twelve months from the date of issue.
-No student may be retested within a three month period of the date of issue.
+An ADFELPS test result remains valid for twelve months from the date of issue.
+No test candidate may be retested within a three month period of the date of issue.